lokpoon/LunaSim-Document/_sources/moonshine_calibration.md

 ---

 (content:lightbox:calibration)=
-# <span style="font-variant:small-caps;">MoonShine</span>: Calibration
+# 7. <span style="font-variant:small-caps;">MoonShine</span>: Calibration

 ## Moonlight re-creation
 - To achieve realistic moonlight level illuminance, the LED arrays must be physically dimmed.
 We use neutral density (ND) filter on the lightbox to reduce the light intensity without modifying the color spectrum ({numref}`box`).

-- The user must first decide whether to re-create unobstructed ground illumination (i.e., a simulation in which there is no additional dimming), or a lower intensity to resembles the attenuation level in the desired natural habitat.
+- The user must first decide whether to re-create unobstructed ground illumination (i.e., a simulation in which there is no additional dimming), or to recreate light with a desired attenuation level so as to mimic the lighting conditions of a natural habitat.

 - For the re-creation of full moon illuminance with no additional dimming, we recommend 0.4 lx as the standard calibration illuminance.
-Even the brightest full moon in the tropics does not exceed 0.4 lx.
+Even the brightest possible full moon in the tropics does not exceed 0.4 lx.
 Therefore by calibrating the lightbox to 0.4 lx, we ensure that _<span style="font-variant:small-caps;">MoonShine</span>_ can re-create the entire range of moonlight illuminance.

 ## Create a calibration schedule
-Use the provided `manual_scheduler.xlsx` (see {ref}`content:excel_scheduler`) to create a `LED_schedule_moon.csv` that turn on the LED at full intensity (with spectral control applied).
+Use the provided `manual_scheduler.xlsx` (see {ref}`content:excel_scheduler`) to create a `LED_schedule_moon.csv` that turns on the LEDs at full intensity (with spectral control applied).
 1. In `manual_scheduler.xlsx`, set theoretical_max to 0.4
 2. Fill the entire column of "desired illuminance" with 0.4
 3. Set the spectral control as desired (leave it as default for natural moonlight spectrum)
-4. Make the schedule to lasts for 2 hours (or a period sufficient to perform the calibration period) and starts in the near future, at the time the calibration will be performed.
+4. Make the schedule to lasts for 2 hours (or a period sufficient to perform the calibration period) for a time period in the near future, at the time the calibration will be performed.
 5. Follow the rest of the instructions in {ref}`content:excel_scheduler` to save the `LED_schedule_moon.csv`
-6. This schedule file will instruct _<span style="font-variant:small-caps;">MoonShine</span>_ to generate full light intensity for the purpose of calibration.
+6. This schedule file will instruct _<span style="font-variant:small-caps;">MoonShine</span>_ to generate full intensity light for the purpose of calibration.

 ### Which ND filter sheets?
-To make an informed decision on what combination of ND filter sheets is need for the user's specific room and setup.
+To make an informed decision on what combination of ND filter sheets is need for the user's specific room and setup, perform the following steps:

-2. Set the lightbox at their permanent locations.
-Ideally each lightbox should be positioned on a shelf on both sides of the room, so that the light is directed to the ceiling and diffusely illuminate the entire room.
-The room should preferably have a white or light-shaded ceiling for optimal reflectance of the LED light into the room.
+1. Position the lightboxes at their permanent locations.
+Ideally the lightboxes should be put on shelves at opposite sides of the room, so that the light is directed to the ceiling and diffusely illuminates the entire room.
+The room should preferably have a white or light-shaded ceiling so as to minimize the change in the light spectrum.
-3. Using a radiometer, measure the illuminance at the position of the animal enclosure.
+2. Using a radiometer, measure the illuminance at the position of the animal enclosure.
 Let us say that it measures 100 lx.
     - To target a full moon illuminance (0.4 lx), based on the transmission of the ND filter:
     - Lee ND filter sheet lineup:
         - Lee 298 (ND 0.15, ½ Stop) = Transmission 69.3%